ckaestne/seai/lectures/03_modelquality/modelquality.md

 }
 ```

-Minimum set of test cases to cover all lines?
-All decisions?
+*minimum set of test cases to cover all lines? all decisions? all path?*

 ![](coverage.png)